-The curriculum for the Body Imaging fellowship includes rotations in body MRI, CT, and US, with patients from emergency, inpatient and outpatient settings, all of which see a high volume of cases daily.
-As a 1000-bed hospital with a level 1 trauma emergency room, there is no shortage of pathology.
-Beaumont Hospital is a large surgical and oncologic center, as well as a liver and kidney transplant center, which allows for exposure to many advanced imaging cases.
-Beaumont also has a large Gastroenterology department, through which we get many requests for GI Flouroscopy, CT and MR enterography, and CT colonography.
-In addition, we do US and MR scanning of the prostate, including biopsy with both modalities.
+The curriculum for the Body Imaging fellowship includes rotations in body MRI, CT, US and body interventional with a mix of patient population from emergency, inpatient and outpatient settings, all of which see a high volume of cases daily.
+As a 1100-bed hospital with a level 1 trauma emergency room, there is no shortage of pathology.

-As a non-accredited fellowship, at least 4 weeks (Mon-Fri) and 5 weekends (amount subject to change) is required to be spent on our generals service, where you will do primary staff reads on adult Chest and Abdomen Xray from the emergency and inpatient settings.
-You may staff residents during this time as well.
-This requirement does demand that you have passed the radiology core exam and have a permanent MI state medical license.
-There is also a requirement of six body imaging call weekend shifts, which you will do with a faculty member.
-All body imaging rotations will always be staffed by faculty.
+As a non-accredited fellowship, at least 4 weeks (Mon-Fri) and 5 weekends (amount subject to change) are required to be spent on our Generals' service, where fellows independently function as junior staff, interpreting and/or staffing residents in reading adult plain radiographs.
+This requirement does demand that the radiology core exam is passed, and a permanent MI state medical license is obtained.

 Weekend Body imaging call duty includes six weekend shifts throughout the fellowship (one of which is a holiday weekend of fellow’s choice).
 During the weekend call, body fellow works from 8 am to 4 pm with a faculty member.
 The number of weekend calls is adjusted for combined fellowship applicants.